 The Road Traffic Act 1930 abolished the 20mph speed limit and set a variety of limits for different classes of vehicle.
 No limit was set for vehicles carrying less than 7 persons.
 New requirements were introduced for all licences and a special system was created for public service vehicles.

 In 1926 Road Accident Great Britain was created to record and monitor national casualties (1930 – 7305 fatalities).
 Due to the number of deaths controlling traffic became a top priority, In 1932 it was suggested that speedometers should become compulsory.

 The government didn’t remove speed limits because of a disregard for safety but because so many people simply disobeyed the rules.

-The act repealed the Locomotive and Motor Car Acts respectively.
-Driving offences were now introduced and you could now be charged for dangerous, reckless and careless driving and driving under the influence of drink or drugs.
+This act repealed the Locomotive and Motor Car Acts respectively.
+Driving offences were introduced and drivers could now be charged for dangerous, reckless or careless driving and even for driving under the influence of drink or drugs.

 Third-party insurance was compulsory, the first UK driving tests were for disabled drivers only and the first issue of the Highway Code became available for a penny.